Blog > diversity and equality

 [De-centring the White Gaze of Development: Robtel Neajai Pailey]

-This week's blog addresses the problematic concept of ‘white gaze’.
-This is prevalent in academia, research and corporate environments.
-White gaze can result in a myriad of outcomes and this article will discuss why a broadening of perspective on necessary for inclusion.
+This week's blog addresses the problematic concept of the 'white gaze.'
+This is prevalent in academia, research, and corporate environments.
+White gaze can result in many outcomes, and this article will discuss why broadening perspective is necessary for inclusion.
 The quote above is significant.
-It discusses what exactly is wrong with white gaze and how it can affect decision making in society.
+It examines what is wrong with the white gaze and how it can affect societal decision-making.

 What is white gaze?